 - Although inaudible to human hearing, the cubs could hear from a couple kilometers off in the distance that the pride had made a kill

 Then sure enough, we drove right up to a fresh kill that the pride had made.
-Fortunately, we were the first ones on the scene and had the whole thing to ourselves before some other safari vehicles showed up (our guide tipped off his associates with the radio after a few minutes).
+Fortunately, we were the first ones on the scene until some other safari vehicles showed up (our guide tipped off his associates with the radio).

 The cubs quickly jumped in the fray to try and swallow a few bites.
 The target of the kill was suspected by our guide to be a baby African buffalo and unfortunately there was not much to go around.

-Day one had concluded with a bang therefore day two would have a tough act to follow.
-Finding a fresh lion kill such as the one we were able to observe is not always so easy.
+Day one had concluded with a bang.
+Therefore, day two would have a tough act to follow.
+Indeed, finding a fresh lion kill such as the one we were able to observe is not always so easy.

-On the 2nd day we did have an encounter with a new pride of lions.
+On the 2nd day we had an encounter with a new pride of lions.
 However, this pride of lions was in a much different condition than the large pride we discovered on Day 1.

 Our guide explained that this pride was not as healthy as the pride we observed on day one.
-They had likely been blocked out of the more abundant hunting grounds that was part of territory of the stronger lion pride.
+It was likely they had been blocked out of the best hunting grounds by a stronger pride.

 - This pride did not have many cubs indicating that the pride was not able to feed very often